mrhp00/Psychological-Talent-Identification-App/HELP.md

 ## Version History

-### v2.0.0
-- Bug fixes: PyInstaller/PyQt5 packaging, icon support, and data handling
-- New features: Edit and delete entries from the main table

 ### v4.0.0 (Class Management)
 - New: Class Management menu available under the menu bar.
 Use Tools -> Class Management -> Classes to open the Classes manager.
 - Data persistence: Classes, class students, class dates and attendance are stored in a separate SQLite database named `class.sqlite3`.
 The database is created automatically when you first open Class Management.
 If you prefer not to include this DB in your Git repository, add `class.sqlite3` to your `.gitignore` file.